No Products in the Cart

 This buzzy wand (that sounds like electricity) is one of the oldest tools in the esthetics world and it is still around today because it works!
 A high frequency tool creates ozone which is made up of 3 oxygen atoms that “suffocate” acne bacteria (acne bacteria is anaerobic meaning it cannot live in an oxygen rich environment).
 When you have a pesky pimple pop up, using a High Frequency Tool can help clear those breakouts even quicker, and is a good alternative to picking or popping!
 My suggested way to use it is after cleansing and icing the skin, apply a hydrating gel to the skin, like my Skin Quencher Gel, and use the tool for no longer than one minute.

 Typically, this is something that I mention to clients who are dealing with acne on their hairline or body acne, but your hair care and body care products can and do migrate to your face!
 As you can imagine, most are quite pore clogging due to the oils and hydrating ingredients found in the products.
 If you struggle with breakouts on the forehead, temples or cheeks/jawline where your hair touches your face, you may want to consider swapping them out.
-My recommendation for acne safe body care is my Sensitive Body Wash and Essential Body Lotion.
+My recommendation for acne safe body care is my Sensitive Body Wash.
 For acne safe hair care, here is my list of Emme Approved Acne Safe Hair Care Products.

 Sweat creates the perfect environment for acne bacteria to thrive and grow rapidly.
 So, not performing your post workout skin routine immediately after sweating will trigger acne significantly.
 This is a major trigger that keeps clients from clearing.
 It will be important that on the days you workout/sweat that you perform your post workout skin care routine immediately post workout.
 This means at the gym, yoga studio, etc. before driving home.
 On the days you workout, you will do your morning routine in the morning, post workout routine immediately after working out, night routine before bed; 3 times a day.
 My Clear Skin?
 No Sweat!
 Skin Care Workout Guide explains what your post workout skin routine would be based on what time of day you workout.